Should you buy an Apple Watch in 2022?

 If you're ready to achieve your health and fitness goals, Apple Watch will certainly help you get there!

 Apple Pay on Apple Watch is magic.
 Instead of having to fumble for your wallet or even your iPhone, you simply press a button on your Apple Watch, hold it close to the terminal, and you're done.
 What makes it so great is that it's always right there on your wrist, it never reveals your real credit card number or personal information, and if it loses contact with your skin (via the heart rate monitor), it shuts off so no one else can use it.

-Apple Watch has basic phone and messaging features built right in, which makes it feel like something straight out of science fiction.
-It's incredibly convenient, especially if you have a bigger iPhone you typically leave on a table or in a bag.
-When any call or message comes in, rather than scrambling for it, you can simply glance at your wrist.
+Apple Watch has basic phone and messaging features built right in, and the optional built-in cellular system makes it feel like something straight out of science fiction.
+It's incredibly convenient, especially if you have a bigger iPhone you typically leave on a table, in a bag, or with cellular — prefer to leave at home.

 For short conversations or replies, you can talk or text right from your watch.
 For longer communications, you can start on your watch and smoothly transition to your phone, or you can just go get your phone once you see who's calling and messaging on your wrist.
 You can even dictate or hand write short messages on Apple Watch, which makes it remarkably effective for quickly communicating on the go.